CCA-Public/diskimageprocessor/README.md

 Version: 1.2.0

+## Breaking Changes

+Starting in v1.2.0, diskimageprocessor.py and the Processing mode of the GUI populate an ArchivesSpace description import XLSX instead of the previous ISAD-based CSV.

+To have Disk Image Processor create the original ISAD-based description CSV instead, use the `-c` or `--csv` option (GUI support coming soon).

 ## Usage

 Disk Image Processor has two modes: Analysis and Processing.
 Each mode can be run from the GUI interface or as a separate CLI utility by calling the underlying Python 3 script.

 ### Analysis